medialab/hyphe/README.md

 Hyphe is a free software released under [LGPL](LICENSE.LGPL) &amp; [CECILL-C](LICENSE.CECILL-C) licenses.

 "[...]
-I hear _kainos_ [(greek: "now")] in the sense of thick, ongoing presence, with __hyphae__ infusing all sorts of temporalities and materialities.", Donna Harraway, Staying with the Trouble, Making kin with the Chthlucene p.2
+I hear _kainos_ [(greek: "now")] in the sense of thick, ongoing presence, with __hyphae__ infusing all sorts of temporalities and materialities.", Donna J. Haraway, Staying with the Trouble, Making kin with the Chthlucene p.2